aiotrope/limerence/README.md

 # limerence

-DBSWA assignment: Redis Cache for TODO API
+DBSWA assignment: Redis Cache for TODO API.

+Using redis cache.
+All database queries are cached for the sake of this exercise, but it is not recommended, only expensive queries should be cache.

 ## CLI Commands
-Using in-memory caching

 ```bash
 # build todo-api